In-Context Learning Without Copying: Effects of Hapax on ICL

-We observed that some tasks have small label spaces, causing the target token to frequently appear in the 5-shot context.
-For example, the Person–Instrument task has only four labels, increasing the chance that a target token appears in-context.
-To ensure the vanilla model is not merely matching the context’s label distribution, we reran the abstractive evaluation using only few-shot examples that exclude the target token.
-Under this control, the \textsc{Hapax} model outperforms the vanilla model on 20 out of 21 significant tasks (Table \ref{tab:abstractive_results_nonextract}). \textsc{Thresholded-Hapax} also improves, outperforming for 12 out of 25 significant tasks, a substantial gain over the previous results (Table \ref{tab:abstractive_results_abstractive_results_nonextract_thresh}).
-These suggest that the apparent performance of the vanilla model in abstractive tasks sometimes resulted from distributional copying from the context.
-Once this effect is removed, \textsc{Hapax} is superior on nearly all tasks, demonstrating improved abstractive ability.
+Additionally, for the abstractive tasks from \citet{todd2024function}, we observed that some tasks have small label spaces, causing the target token to frequently appear in the 5-shot context.
+To ensure the vanilla model is not matching the context’s label distribution, we reran the abstractive evaluation using only few-shot examples that exclude the target token.
+Under this control, the \textsc{Hapax} model achieves higher accuracy on 24 out of 25 tasks (Table \ref{tab:abstractive_results_nonextract}, Figure~\ref{fig:clean_1b_vs_masked_bigram_loss_1b_thresh03_eq_vs_masked_bigram_loss_1b_19900_5-shot}). \textsc{Thresholded-Hapax} also improves, achieving higher accuracy for 16 out of 29 tasks (Table \ref{tab:abstractive_results_abstractive_results_nonextract_thresh}, Figure~\ref{fig:clean_1b_vs_masked_bigram_loss_1b_thresh03_eq_vs_masked_bigram_loss_1b_19900_5-shot}), a substantial improvement over the previous results.
+These suggest that the performance of the vanilla model in abstractive tasks sometimes resulted from distributional copying of labels from the context.

-Overall, if abstractive ICL mechanisms were fundamentally dependent on inductive copying, we would expect performance degradation across most tasks.
-However, we find the opposite.
-The disincentive of our \textsc{Hapax} model to learn exact repetition has not caused significant damage, and has even increased performance for a subset of these tasks, despite being trained on much fewer tokens.
+Overall, if abstractive ICL capabilities were fundamentally dependent on induction heads and inductive copying capability, we would expect performance degradation across most tasks when inductive copying is substantially reduced.
+However, our results do not show such degradation.
+Despite receiving gradients from far fewer tokens, the \textsc{HAPAX} model can preserve its abstractive ICL capabilities.